Genoa Trail:

-Part of the Ohio to Erie Trail, the Geno Trail runs between Northgate Way in Westerville and Weise Road in Galena.
-The trail parallels the east side of State Route 3 and is separated from the road by a nice corridor of trees, shading nearly the entire length of the trail.
+The Genoa Trail runs between Northgate Way in Westerville and Plumb Road south of Galena, paralleling the east side of State Route 3.
+The 4-mile trail is separated from the road by a nice corridor of trees, shading nearly the entire length of the pathway.

 The trail can be easily accessed at any one of the main cross streets, including Maxtown Road, Mt.
 Royal, Freeman, Big Walnut, and Lewis Center.
 There are also foot and bike accessible entry points at Highland Lakes Avenue and Interlachen Avenue, and nearby Westerville Elementary School (at Freeman & Old 3C).
 You can park at